-Mentors provide scholars with social/emotional, academic, and career support for a few hours every month and are a key component of our scholars’ college and career success.
+Mentors provide scholars with social/emotional, academic, and career support for a few hours every month and play a vital role in the ecosystem of support for our scholars’ college and career success.
 This long-term relationship helps scholars navigate through college and beyond.

 The long-term relationships mentors and scholars form can be life-changing.

-We often speak to companies and friend groups to generate interest in being a mentor and to share our mission.
+We often speak to companies, networking, and friend groups to generate interest in becoming a mentor and to share our mission.
 Let us know if we can host a mentor information session for your company, colleagues, or friends.

 We use information from a candidate’s application to learn more about them, and once approved, to match them with a scholar.
 The application, open from December until May, consists of short answer questions and two reference requests.